shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 </p>

 ## Contents of this Repository
-The contents of this repository are detailed in the table below.
+The contents of this repository are:

 **Scrips**: `solution.py` `driver_script.py`

 **Images**: `Images`

+The purpose of these scripts and images are detailed below:
-`solution.py` contains the structure for the actual U-Net model.
+* `solution.py` contains the structure for the actual U-Net model.
 This script does not need to be run, and is simply imported by `driver_script.py`.

-`driver_script.py` does most of the work.
+* `driver_script.py` does most of the work.
 It imports the ISIC data, creates, compiles and trains the U-Net model, makes some predictions, and analyses the performance of the model.

-The `Images` folder contains a number of images relating to the training, predicting and analysing of the model.
+* The `Images` folder contains a number of images relating to the training, predicting and analysing of the model.
 Many of these images are included in this `README.md` file.
 Feel free to view the images in this folder to explore more examples of the training data, predictions made and training history.

 ## `solution.py`
 This script contains one function which is used to create the U-Net model.
 The model is is implemented entirely in TensorFlow.
 This script does not need to be run and is instead imported into `driver_script.py`.